jyn514/flower/README.md

      :description "build my existing zola site"}]})

+; TODO: all this sucks!! idk how to make it better though ; TODO: ok so i think actually the thing to do is to make it so that you only have a single output (the index page), many inputs (everything in that directory), and you trust the existing SSG to be incremental rather than second guessing it.
-; TODO: all this sucks!! idk how to make it better though (def zola-dirs ["zola/static" "zola/content"]) ; need to watch these for newly created files (def zola-markdown-posts
+(def zola-dirs ["zola/static" "zola/content"]) ; need to watch these for newly created files (def zola-markdown-posts
   (fs/glob "zola/content" "**.md"))